-Written by: Susan Summers, Licensed Professional Counselor & Licensed Clinical Addictions Counselor
+Written by: Susan Summers, Licensed Professional Counselor & Licensed Clinical Substance Abuse Counselor

 Too Scared to Face the Pain?
 There is a Gentler Route to Healing Trauma.

 Can you speak with your hands?
 If you are involved in art therapy you can.
 Contrary to what some may believe, art therapy doesn’t require great skill, or any skill, as an artist in order for you the benefit from the practice of it.
 It can involve drawing, creative writing, painting, collage, clay, sculpture, or any form of art that one would like to try.
 Art therapists often have to explain that it is not art education, and that it’s also not just for children.
 It can be utilized with anyone of any age and any skill level.

 Many people have experienced that the process of making art, even without processing it with a therapist, can be stress-reducing.
 In fact, it’s been shown that creating art allows the individual to get into the “flow” or alpha brain wave state which is the same relaxed state achieved in meditation.
 I experienced this “flow” one afternoon when I spent hours in a dark room developing film.
 (Yes, I’m that old that I existed way back in the time when taking a photo required film!)
 I got lost in the creative process.
 I found the process very effectively took my conscious mind away from its normal awareness of place, time and stressors going on in my life.
 My mind was energized and creatively at work, while also amazingly at peace.
 I had lost such a grasp of the time that I was shocked when I left and it was late and pitch dark out.
 It was a wonderful “escape” for the time it lasted.